zoogeny/zoogeny/books/story-self/06-Introduction-draft.md

 I saw a parallel to the process I was going through in some of the mystical ideas I was encountering.
 I considered questions related to spirituality and God in a newly constructive mindset.
 I felt inspired by this new beneficial change to my routines and I was motivated by this new optimism.

-It may be that the benefits I experienced due to the changes to my routines and the ideas of spirituality are merely coincident and not strictly related.
-It is not surprising that I would come across these ideas around the same time because the communities that surround spirituality, health, and lifestyle overlap.
+It is possible that the benefits I experienced due to the changes to my routines and the ideas of spirituality are merely coincident and not strictly related.
+It is not surprising that I came across these ideas around the same time because the communities that surround spirituality, health, and lifestyle overlap.

 I do not expect that these ideas or practices will solve anyone else's problems.
 I do not claim that they will treat depression or any other mental health issues.
 I advise and insist that others seek qualified professional help if they suspect they are suffering from depression.
 I recommend that they follow whatever their chosen medical professional prescribes for their specific circumstances.
 I do not imply that this book contains medical advice or even good advice for anyone other than myself.

 I hope that my description of the coincidence of these ideas and the changes I made for my self will inspire others.

-This particular coincidence of rising early, getting some sun, and contemplating mystical ideas worked for me.
-If I could choose a single virtue from that list then I would choose to get up early and to get sunlight into my eyes.
-This one change is all that I ultimately require of myself.
+This particular coincidence of waking at sunrise, getting outside to get sunlight into my eyes, and contemplating mystical ideas worked for me.
+I believe that waking at sunrise and getting sunlight into the eyes is the essential change.

 A common proverb is: "showing up is half the battle".
 I am making a choice to prioritize showing up for life every morning.
 The mystical and spiritual philosophy is a way to apply reason to that practice.